-How to design and build a simple Cell Phone Jammer Circuit.
+How to Design and Build a Simple Cell Phone Jammer Circuit.

 For example, if mobile phones at your area work at 450 MHz, you need to generate 450 MHz with some noise to act as the blocking signal.
 Now the cell phone receiver will not be able to understand, which signal to receive.
 We have successfully blocked cell phone signals.

 Here, 450MHz is the tuning frequency.
-L1 and C1 values are calculated using the formula above.
 Cell phone jammers for other frequency ranges are designed similarly.
 However, the signal range is very weak.
 Thus, this circuit works only for a range of 100 m.

 Cell Phone Jammer Circuit